-If the desktop applet is installed but is not running for some reason (perhaps you quit it accidentally), start it manually.
-To start the KNetworkManager applet manually, run knetworkmanager from a command prompt.
-To start the GNOME NetworkManager applet manually, run nm-applet from a command prompt.
+If the desktop applet is installed but is not running for some reason (perhaps you quit it accidentally), start it manually with the command knetworkmanager (KDE) or nm-applet (GNOME).

-10.5.2 NetworkManager Applet Does Not Include the VPN Option
+10.7.2 NetworkManager Applet Does Not Include the VPN Option

-Support for NetworkManager, applets, and VPN for NetworkManager is distributed in seperate packages.
-If your NetworkManager applet does not include the VPN option, check if the package with NetworkManager support for your VPN technology is installed.
-You need two packages for each VPN technology, generic support for NetworkManager and a specific package for your applet (KNetworkManager or GNOME NetworkManager applet):
+Support for NetworkManager, applets, and VPN for NetworkManager is distributed in separate packages.
+If your NetworkManager applet does not include the VPN option, check if the packages with NetworkManager support for your VPN technology are installed.
+For more information, see Section 10.3, "NetworkManager and VPN" (page 149). />.